 Some Kazakh drivers are crazy no matter which side of the car they’re driving from and traffic can sometimes be insane.
 Another thing that might take a bit of getting used to, is that traffic lights and pedestrian lights can be green at the same time.
 That means that cars turning a corner will drive towards you while you’re crossing the road, but they will stop and wait for you to cross.

-If you’ve found this list of Things to Know About Kazakhstan useful, go ahead and Pin It for later! :o)
+If you’ve found this list of Things to Know About Kazakhstan useful, go ahead and click the picture you like to Pin It for later! :o)